PT-hall-of-builders/PT-hall-of-builders/README.md

 INSPIRED by the following:
 [pt-players](https://github.com/pt-players), [pt-awards](https://github.com/pt-awards), [ponytowners](https://github.com/ponytowners), [pt-walk-of-fame](https://github.com/pt-walk-of-fame), and [pt-stars](https://github.com/pt-stars)

-- CREDITS to the above and those aiding in this GitHub's creation!
+- CREDITS to the above and those aiding in this GitHub account's creation!

 UPDATES once a number of weeks / months